Channel wing: Hybrid Channel Wing

 From 1999–2004 A joint research project led by Georgia Institute of the Technology Research Institute in Atlanta was funded by Langley Research Center.
 Aircraft were tested using channel wing principle layouts with circulation control devices that leveraged the Coandă effect.
 Performance of the wing was increased, and angle of attack was lowered, reducing some of the drawbacks of the design.
 The resultant design has been patented.

+Channel Wing as a VTOL

+In 2017, aerospace startup Hop Flyt Inc. was founded around the concept of eVTOL aircraft that use channel wing technology to achieve vertical flight.
+The flagship aircraft Venturi, named after the Venturi Effect, is a conceptual canard aircraft that allows the angle of incidence of the channel wing to be varied, enabling the aircraft to achieve hover, transition, and fixed wing flight.
+A patent was issued in 2020.
+Hop Flyt Inc. has continued to develop VTOL channel wing technology through sub-scale unmanned flight test.